Manas2103/backend-prep/notes.md

 -nodemon is dev dependency which means it is not required at the time production

 -whereas dependencies are the one which are used during the production too

+-added prettier so that there is no conflict between the team member's different code while combining